Summer Institute for Climate Change Education

 "[I registered] to increase my capacity to meaningfully engage with social justice issues and to find strategies to implement into an urban, Albertan high school...
 In Alberta there is a lot of resistance to the climate crisis, but that resistance stems from misinformation and ideology."

-The Summer Institute for Climate Change Education is put on by Climate Generation, in partnership with NOAA's Climate Office (National Oceanic and Atmospheric Administration) and The Wild Center's Youth Climate Program, and the Alberta Council of Environmental Education.
+The Summer Institute for Climate Change Education is organized by Climate Generation in collaboration with NOAA's Climate Office (National Oceanic and Atmospheric Administration), The Wild Center's Youth Climate Program, and the Alberta Council of Environmental Education.